rylim1355/MusicArtistsVenuesShows/README.md

-This is a platform where music artists and venues can find and match with each other.
+This is a platform where music artists and venues can find and match with each other so they can book shows.